onshape-public/onshape-ts-drawing-client/README.md

 npm run find-errors-in-drawing --drawinguri=<drawing uri> --stack=cad
 ```

-The drawinguri argument should be to a drawing in a document to which you have edit access.
+For scripts that create or edit the drawing, the drawinguri argument should be to a drawing in a document to which you have edit access.
 The drawing should be in a workspace and have a view that has edges that are lines, arcs and circles.
 The sample code will pick a view and some of those edges when creating dimensions.
 For example, this is a possible drawing uri:

 ```
 https://cad.onshape.com/documents/61c4c3f6c490bac4c9db5d58/w/289385821d88d91849a7cd70/e/ae3c0bd456a8cd3f3d40dddc